kwitts/js-playlist/README.md

 # js-playlist
 A simple video playlist using HTML5 and vanilla JS.
-For a full how-to on how to build this, go to <a href="http://kristiwitts.com/blog/html-5-video-playlist-tutorial/">the full tutorial</a>.
+For a full how-to on how to build this, go to [the full tutorial](http://kristiwitts.com/blog/html-5-video-playlist-tutorial/).

 ## How to Use